ang-uio/Text-Mining/episodes/04-tokenising-text.md

 ### But first ... importing packages

 Python has a selection of pre-written code that can be used.
 These come as in built functions and a library of packages of modules.
 We have already used the in-built function ```print()```.
-In-built functions are available as soon as you start python.
+In-built functions are available as soon as you start Python.
 There is also a (software) library of modules that contain other functions, but these modules need to be imported.

 For this course we need to import a few libraries into Python, including the [Natural Language Toolkit](https://www.nltk.org/) (NLTK).
 To do this, we need to use the ```import``` command and run ```import nltk```.
 We will also use ```numpy``` to represent information in arrays and matrices, ```string``` to process some strings, and ```matplotlib``` to visualise the output.